Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/function-arguments.md

 The `default_value` is an optional property that you can use to define a default value for a function argument.
 If no value is provided for that argument, the warehouse uses the specified default.
 Setting a `default_value` makes the argument optional.
 This property is supported in [Snowflake](https://docs.snowflake.com/en/developer-guide/udf-stored-procedure-arguments#designating-an-argument-as-optional) and [Postgres](https://www.postgresql.org/docs/current/sql-createfunction.html).

-When using this property, note that the order of your argument definitions is important.
-Arguments without default values should _not_ come after arguments with default values.
-For example:
+When you use `default_value`, the order of your arguments matter.
+Any required arguments (those without default values) have to come before optional ones.
+Here's an example with the correct order:

 <File name='functions/schema.yml'>